Massimo Coda

-Massimo Coda (born 10 November 1988) is an Italian professional footballer who plays as a striker for club Sampdoria.
+Massimo Coda (born 10 November 1988) is an Italian professional footballer who last played as a striker for club Catania.
+He is the all-time top goalscorer in Serie B.

 Career

 Coda started his career at Cavese.
-Aged 16, he signed for Swiss Italian club Bellinzona.
-He then on loan to Cisco Roma, and Treviso made permanent move for the player in July 2007, for €350,000.
+Aged 16, he signed for Swiss club Bellinzona.
+He then moved on loan to Cisco Roma, before Treviso made a permanent move for the player in July 2007, for €350,000.